meteonomiqs/gtm-weather/README.md

 **NOTE: For legal reason we are not allowed to do legal consulting, so please use your own text approved by your data privacy officer.**

-#### Step 3b: CMP configuration
+#### Step 3b: CMP with TCF2.0 configuration

-Add wetter.com Gmbh (IAB vendor id 1001, https://iabeurope.eu/vendor-list-tcf-v2-0/) to the list of your IAB vendors with the following setup
+Add wetter.com Gmbh (meteonomiqs is a brand of wetter.com GmbH) as non IAB Vendor
 * Name of processing company: **wetter.com GmbH**
 * Address of processing company: **Reichenaustr.
 19a, 78467 Konstanz**
 * Data Collected (Data) : **IP Adress to localize (not stored)**